-Travelling is so much fun for most people.
+Travelling is fun for most people.
 You find the right spot near your city, plan a trip with your close friends, capture the perfect group shots, get a couple of selfies for your future profile pictures.
 Oh, and think of the perfect captions for Instagram, remember to tag your friends on Facebook; fun, right?

 Surprisingly, there are some people who have different reasons for a getaway.